jchester/spc-kit/README.md

   the next limit establishment window.
 3. Read back rules applied to samples from `spc_reports`.
 3. Ignore `spc_intermediates`, unless you want to understand the calculations from end to end.

-## What it can do

-* Report out-of-control samples on _variables_ using:
-    * x̄R (aka XbarR) limits.
-These detect out-of-control sample averages, based on the variability of ranges of samples.
-      (See: Montgomery §6.2.1, Eqn 6.4)
-    * R̄ (aka Rbar) limits.
-These detect out-of-control sample ranges.
-(See: Montgomery §6.2.1, Eqn 6.5)
-    * x̄s (aka XbarS) limits.
-These detect out-of-control sample averages, based on the variability of the standard deviation of samples.
-(See: Montgomery §6.3, Eqn 6.28)
-    * s̄ (aka Sbar) limits.
-These detect out-of-control sample standard deviations.
-(See: Montgomery §6.3, Eqns 6.25 & 6.27)
-    * Limits for individual measurements (aka XmR).
-These are applied to samples with a single measurement and track measurement-to-measurement changes in means (X) and moving ranges (mR).
-Sensitive to departure from normality.
-      (See: Montgomery §6.4, Eqn 6.33; Wheeler & Chambers §3.6)
-* Report out-of-control samples on _attributes_ using:
-    * p limits, available in both conformant (aka yield chart) and non-conformant (aka fallout chart) flavors.
-(See:
-      Montgomery §7.2, Eqn 7.8)
-    * np limits, available in both conformant and non-conformant flavors.
-(See: Montgomery §7.2.1, Eqn 7.13)
-    * c limits.
-(See: Montgomery §7.3.1, Eqn 7.17)

-Sample sizes are assumed to be equal throughout a window.

-## What it cannot do

-Everything else.
-No variable sample sizes.
-No sensitizing rules.
-No u charts.
-No Cusum or EWMA.
-No Hotelling T².
-Etc.

 ## References